dbillor/trading_bot/README.md

   You need a valid Ethereum account funded with ETH for gas and tokens (WETH, USDC) to trade.
   Add your configurations and credentials to `config.json` (never commit sensitive data!).

 GOOD LUCK!
-(BTW- Trading ETh is expensive, be prepared to put in a lot of money and be prepared to lose money.
+(BTW- Trading ETh is expensive, be prepared to put in a lot of money and be prepared to lose money)